jamadam/mojo-checkbot/readme.en.md

     --resume                [EXPERIMENTAL]Resume previous jobs and continue it.
     --html-validate         Enable HTML validation.
 This requires XML::LibXML installed.
     --validator-nu          Activate online validation by validator.nu
+    --validator-nu-url      Set validator.nu URL for case you need your own one.

     Report server options